carla-simulator/carla/Docs/large_map_import.md

 ---

-If you have any questions about the process, then you can ask in the [forum](https://github.com/carla-simulator/carla/discussions).
+If you have any questions about the large map import and packaging process, then you can ask in the [forum](https://github.com/carla-simulator/carla/discussions).

 <div class="build-buttons">
 <p>